melaniehuang/creative-coding-studio/course-material/week-01.md

 ## Download Sublime
 If you have a preferred code editor, feel free to use it but for our class I will be using Sublime.
 [Download Sublime Text 3 here](https://www.sublimetext.com/3)

+## Download Chrome
+We will be working in the browser so please make sure you are using [Google Chrome](https://www.google.com.au/chrome/).
+If you don't already use this browser, please download it.
+If you already have this browser, please make sure it's up to date.

 ## Download this package to get started
 [Download this folder "my-empty-sketch"](/template) This is where we'll start, locally on our machines to hopefully prevent any incompatabilities *fingers crossed*.
 First download the above and then we'll go into what each thing is after that.